snps-steve/Offline-Image-Creator/README.md

 4. The script will check for Docker (and that docker is running), Curl, tar, and 7z and Python packages beyond the defaults.
 It won't help you install docker, Curl, tar, or 7z but if you're on a system that uses pip, it can help you install the missing Python packages.

-If you don't currently have the non-Python related  dependencies installed, you'll need to go do that before executing the script.
+If you don't currently have the non-Python-related dependencies installed, you'll need to go do that before executing the script.

 5. The script downloads the specified version of Black Duck Hub and enumerates the container image names and version numbers.
 It will prompt you and ask if you need any "extra" containers you might need.
 Some customers are licensed for and need to run BDBA Integrated and Reversing Labs.
 We also have Federal customers that need hardened Iron Bank images.